 When the sun goes down, enjoy the small town vibe of Prescott and stop by their “Whiskey Row” downtown for a cocktail or local craft beer, steak at a family-owned restaurant, candle-making at the former Prescott National Bank, get sweets at Pralines of Prescott, and check out other historic shops and art galleries.

-RV Recommendation: Just a short hike from Watson Lake Park is the highly rated Point of Rocks RV Campground, which offers a continuation of those breathtaking views after the day at the lake is done.
+RV Park Recommendation: Just a short hike from Watson Lake Park is the highly rated Point of Rocks RV Campground, which offers a continuation of those breathtaking views after the day at the lake is done.

 1500 E. Rte 66 | Williams, AZ